-The cryptocurrency market has grown tremendously during the last 2 years and currently stands at a market capitalization of $406 billion.
-As the market grew, many altcoins gained popularity — the Steem coin being one of them.
+The cryptocurrency market has grown tremendously during the past few years and currently stands at a market capitalization of $365 billion.
+As the market grew, many altcoins gained popularity — the Steem is one of them.

 Table of Contents

-You can consider Steemit as similar to Reddit, where users can create and publish their content online and get rewarded for it.
+Steemit is similar to Reddit, where users can create and publish their content online and get rewarded for it.
 However, there is one major difference.

-Unlike any other social network, Steemit is based on the blockchain, which allows it to be run in a decentralized manner.
+Unlike any other social network, Steemit is based on the blockchain that allows it to be run in a decentralized manner.
 This means there is no censorship, no central authority, no downtime, no data vulnerability, and no data abuse.
-It solves a seemingly-endless list of problems seen in centralized social platforms (i.e. Facebook, Twitter, etc.).
+It solves a seemingly endless list of problems seen in centralized social platforms (i.e. Facebook, Twitter, etc.).

-As well as the above unique advantages, it also rewards its users using cryptocurrency!
-So, rather than post to social media, while the central party (Facebook, Twitter, etc.) cash in on ad revenue, you can post to social media and be paid for it yourself.
+Moreover, it also rewards its users with cryptocurrencies!
+So, instead of posting to social media, such as Facebook that cash in on ad revenue, you can post to social media and even get paid for it.

 The Steemit blockchain actually has three different cryptocurrencies on its blockchain!